520luigi/PHP_Piscine/README.md

 that I made has the same output.
 Once the output is the same, I can say that the exercise I did is correct.
 I included header of files, so that it should work optimally without having to add any lines when I test them.

-### Day 07 (Object Oriented PHP Continued)
+### Day 07 (Object Oriented PHP Continued) 85/100
 Did 7/7 Exercises.
 These exercises are short and based on Game of Throne.
 It basically utilized test cases, around you have to make simple class to complement them.
 Pretty decent and fun.
+Should use abstract, so that test2 of ex06 doesn't output anything but fatal error...Also messed up ex03 by not including abstract before class.
+I fixed it for now, but the score is already decided.

+### Day 08 (Object Oriented PHP, making a Starships Battle Game) 0/100
+There's only one exercise and that is to make a Starships Battle Game in php.
+This is honestly a lot of work for just one day period.
+Even more work than doing the ecommerce site with a partner, so I'll skip this one...

+### Day 09 (JS, JQuery, & More!)